marzimin/Project-1-Cryptocurrencies/README.md

 ### Approach and Success Metrics

 The bulk of this project will be based on two concurrent machine learning models, the first being a regressor based forecasting model to predict future prices and the second being a collection of classifier based models to determine and rank the best technical indicators.
+There is also a third Deep Learning model, using an LSTM neural network to see if an unsupervised learning model, measured by accuracy scores, can perform betther than the classifier models.

-Due to the volatility of cryptocurrencies, one shouldn't expect high accuracy scores for the models used in this project.
+Due to the volatility of cryptocurrencies, one shouldn't expect high accuracy scores for any the models used in this project.
 The success metrics I have set are to establish a pattern for our forecasting model and any improvement over baseline scores, however small, for our classifier models.
 The models are structured such that I can revisit them in the future and tinker with new models and methods, as well as add new data, to improve the scores.

 ### Data Collection and Feature Engineering